wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/01-getting-set-up-for-block-development.md

 <!-- /wp:paragraph -->```
 ```

-The backgroundColor property is added to the block wrapper in a special format called JSON.
+The `backgroundColor` property is added to the block wrapper in a special format called JSON.
 When this post is rendered on the front end, WordPress converts that to a CSS class to be applied to the block.

 ## Getting set up

-Besides your local WordPress installation and a code editor, there are some additional tools you need to develop blocks
+Besides your local WordPress installation and a code editor, there are some additional tools you need to develop blocks.

 ## All about the terminal